Bachelor of Social Work (BSW)

 Hands-On Internship Experience in Our Chicago Social Work Program

-As part of our award-winning social work program, you will complete a social work internship, which is also called field instruction.
+As part of our award-winning Bachelor of Social Work degree program, you will complete a social work internship, which is also called field instruction.
 This gives you important hands-on experience in a social service agency while under the supervision of a social worker in preparation for social work jobs.
-The goal of our internship program is to provide you with the opportunity to practice the Social Work content taught in class while receiving constructive feedback from your Social Work supervisor.
+The goal of our internship program is to provide traditional and nontraditional students with the opportunity to practice the Social Work content taught in class while receiving constructive feedback from your Social Work supervisor.
 You will also be enrolled in a seminar class while in the internship to receive additional support.
 The internship is a total of 420 hours, which can be completed in one or two semesters.
 You will be eligible to begin your internship after successfully completing 9 of the Social Work courses, elective coursework, and a field contract that is approved by the program field director.

 High Standard of Excellence: Graduation Requirements

 To graduate, you must complete 132 credit hours that include requirements that satisfy minimum general education requirements, elective requirements, and social work core course requirements.
 The 420-hour internship is part of the social work course requirements.
-You must also maintain a cumulative GPA of 2.75 or above at the time of graduation and complete an application to graduate and exit interview with Department Chair.
+You must also maintain a cumulative GPA of 2.75 or above at the time of graduation, complete an application to graduate, and have an exit interview with the Department Chair.